Headquarters: Chicago, Illinois, USA

 - Cloud Platform: Microsoft Azure

 - Electronic medical records

 - Medical devices

-Rush University Medical Center researchers and clinicians will gain new insights to better customize patient treatment plans and deliver precision medicine using a Cloudera platform for advanced analytics and machine learning.
+Rush University Medical Center gains new insights to support customized patient treatment plans and deliver precision medicine using Cloudera on Microsoft Azure for analytics and machine learning.

 Rush University Medical Center, located in Chicago, Illinois, is a leading U.S. academic health system.